-- requests the charset and natural language for attributes returned by the IPP object in operation responses (as described in Section 3.1.4.1).

-- In addition, the client MAY separately and individually identify the Natural Language Override of a supplied 'text' or 'name' attribute using the 'textWithLanguage' and 'nameWithLanguage' technique described section 4.1.1.2 and 4.1.2.2 respectively. - All IPP objects MUST support the UTF-8 [RFC2279] charset in all 'text' and 'name' attributes supported.
-If an IPP object supports more than the UTF-8 charset, the object MUST convert between them in order to return the requested charset to the client according to Section 3.1.4.2.
-If an IPP object supports more than one natural language, the object SHOULD return 'text' and 'name' values in the natural language requested - where those values are generated by the Printer (see Section 3.1.4.1). - For Printers that support multiple charsets and/or multiple natural languages in 'text' and 'name' attributes, different jobs may have been submitted in differing charsets and/or natural languages.
-All responses MUST - be returned in the charset requested by the client.
-However, the Get-Jobs operation uses the - 'textWithLanguage' and 'nameWithLanguage' mechanism to identify the differing natural languages with - each job attribute returned. - The Printer object also has configured charset and natural language attributes.
-The client can query the - Printer object to determine the list of charsets and natural languages supported by the Printer object and - what the Printer object's configured values are.
-See the "charset-configured", "charset-supported", "natural- - language-configured", and "generated-natural-language-supported" Printer description attributes for more - 4499 details. - The "charset-supported" attributed identifies the supported charsets.
-If a charset is supported, the IPP - object MUST be capable of converting to and from that charset into any other supported charset.
-In many - cases, an IPP object will support only one charset and it MUST be the UTF-8 charset. - The "charset-configured" attribute identifies the one supported charset which is the native charset given the - current configuration of the IPP object (administrator defined). - The "generated-natural-language-supported" attribute identifies the set of supported natural languages for - generated messages; it is not related to the set of natural languages that must be accepted for client supplied - 4507 'text' and 'name' attributes.
-For client supplied 'text' and 'name' attributes, an IPP object MUST accept ALL - supplied natural languages.
-Just because a Printer object is currently configured to support 'en-us' natural - language does not mean that the Printer object should reject a job if the client supplies a job name that is in - 4510 'fr-ca'. - The "natural-language-configured" attribute identifies the one supported natural language for generated - messages which is the native natural language given the current configuration of the IPP object - 4513 (administrator defined). - Attributes of type 'text' and 'name' are populated from different sources.
-These attributes can be categorized - into following groups (depending on the source of the attribute):
+- requests the charset and natural language for attributes returned by the IPP object in operation 4621 responses (as described in Section 3.1.4.1).
+4622 4623 In addition, the client MAY separately and individually identify the Natural Language Override of a 4624 supplied 'text' or 'name' attribute using the 'textWithLanguage' and 'nameWithLanguage' technique 4625 described section 4.1.1.2 and 4.1.2.2 respectively.
+4626 All IPP objects MUST support the UTF-8 [RFC2279] charset in all 'text' and 'name' attributes supported.
+If 4627 an IPP object supports more than the UTF-8 charset, the object MUST convert between them in order to 4628 return the requested charset to the client according to Section 3.1.4.2.
+If an IPP object supports more than 4629 one natural language, the object SHOULD return 'text' and 'name' values in the natural language requested 4630 where those values are generated by the Printer (see Section 3.1.4.1).
+4631 For Printers that support multiple charsets and/or multiple natural languages in 'text' and 'name' attributes, 4632 different jobs may have been submitted in differing charsets and/or natural languages.
+All responses MUST 4633 be returned in the charset requested by the client.
+However, the Get-Jobs operation uses the 4634 'textWithLanguage' and 'nameWithLanguage' mechanism to identify the differing natural languages with 4635 each job attribute returned.
+4636 The Printer object also has configured charset and natural language attributes.
+The client can query the 4637 Printer object to determine the list of charsets and natural languages supported by the Printer object and 4638 what the Printer object's configured values are.
+See the "charset-configured", "charset-supported", "natural-4639 language-configured", and "generated-natural-language-supported" Printer description attributes for more 4640 details.
+4641 The "charset-supported" attributed identifies the supported charsets.
+If a charset is supported, the IPP 4642 object MUST be capable of converting to and from that charset into any other supported charset.
+In many 4643 cases, an IPP object will support only one charset and it MUST be the UTF-8 charset.
+4644 The "charset-configured" attribute identifies the one supported charset which is the native charset given the 4645 current configuration of the IPP object (administrator defined).
+4646 The "generated-natural-language-supported" attribute identifies the set of supported natural languages for 4647 generated messages; it is not related to the set of natural languages that must be accepted for client supplied 4648 'text' and 'name' attributes.
+For client supplied 'text' and 'name' attributes, an IPP object MUST accept ALL 4649 supplied natural languages.
+Just because a Printer object is currently configured to support 'en-us' natural 4650 language does not mean that the Printer object should reject a job if the client supplies a job name that is in 4651 'fr-ca'.
+4652 The "natural-language-configured" attribute identifies the one supported natural language for generated 4653 he "natural-language-configured" attribute identifies the one supported natural language for generated messages which is the native natural language given the current configuration of the IPP object